boz3r/boz3r/README.md

 </p>

 - 🌱 I’m currently learning about Reverse Engineer on C/C++.
-- 🎩 I really like to learn about Coding, Malware and Network.
+- 🎩 I really like to learn about Coding, Malware, Network Security and Denial of Service.
 - 👾 I write Go mostly, But also know another language like C/C++ and Java too.
 - 🧢 I’m looking to join some University with IT, CS or SE Major.
 - 😞 Fact: I'm not really good at Web Development.